Science, Visual Arts, and Core Competencies: Changes over time - The Story of Trees

 Celebrations of Learning

 Learning is a social process and takes place in all that students do.
-Students participate in a variety of group processes to not only learn about new things, but they activate and develop important “CORE COMPETENCIES” which are sets of skills and abilities all students need in order to engage in deep learning and life-long learning.
+Students participate in a variety of group processes to not only learn about new things, but they activate and develop important “CORE COMPETENCIES” such as communication, creative and critical thinking, and personal and social responsibility, which are sets of skills and abilities all students need in order to engage in deep learning and life-long learning.

 Through planning a healthy lunch today, students learned about making healthy choices and the importance of nutrition.
 This helps students develop strategies for making healthy eating and hydration choices to support different activities and overall health.
 Ask your child about the lunch and what foods they did or didn’t like.